< Back to main page

 Bank p.a.
 Account-opening bonus?
 Notes

 NZ brick-and-mortar bank with an online account.
-Current rates are here.
+Comes with an ATM card.

 Kiwibank Online Call 0.00%*